ssilva22/web-module-challenge-scope-and-closure/README.md

 2. Research the differences between functional programming and object oriented programming.
 Then, describe the pros and cons of functional programming vs object-oriented programming.
 This is a common interview question and great practice!

+-OOP organizes code as a unit which contains the info and the operation that belongs to the same concept.
+The pieces of the info that reside in the unit are called an attribut or a state.This could happen through encapsulation,abstraction,Inheritance and Polymorphism.
+OOP is better for organizing large chunks of data in a disorganized way that is scalable and easier to maintain.

+Procedural programming is good for many operations on fixed data that is immutable and is declarative and focuses on what needs to be done.
 ## Resources

 📚 [Scope and Closures Guide](https://css-tricks.com/javascript-scope-closures/)